belle2/basf2/online_book/basf2/first_steering_file.rst

     How many arguments are required for the `inputMdstList` function?
     Which value has to be set for the environment type?

+.. admonition:: Hint
+    :class: xhint stacked toggle

+    Take a look at the signature of the function.
+It is highlighted in blue at the top.
+Some arguments take a default value, e.g. ``skipNEvents=0`` and are therefore not required.

 .. admonition:: Solution
     :class: toggle solution